dfrankland/grav-plugin-redirects2/README.md

 # Installation

-Installing the Redirects2 can only be done manually via a zip file until it is added to the Grav GPM.
+Installing the Redirects2 plugin can only be done manually via a zip file until it is added to the Grav GPM.

 ## Manual Installation